madpang/pd-imagine/README.txt

 NOTE, when launching the container using the VS Code Dev Containers extension, a bind mount volume is automatically created between the host and the container.
 The workspace folder in the host is mounted to the `/workspace` folder in the container.
 But one can also specify additional volumes in the `devcontainer.json` file, using `mounts` key.
 @see: [Mounts](https://code.visualstudio.com/remote/advancedcontainers/add-local-file-mount)

+NOTE, if your use a symlink to `.devcontainer` folder, you can NOT change its contents from the inside the container, since the symlink will be not work across file systems.

+NOTE, currently, if run the using "open folder in dev container" on a remote server through remote-ssh extension, the container will NOT automatically stop when you close the connection.
+You need to manually stop the container by executing `docker stop <container-id>` (in a SSH session).